Use database

 Try again to fill the contact form (with correct data) and submit it.
 This time the data will be stored in the database.

-For instance, let’s run:
+For instance, to interact with PostgreSQL database, let’s run: